PALAKSHARMA2005/NFA-TO-DFA-/README.md

 # NFA-TO-DFA CONVERTER
-A web-based NFA to DFA Converter built with HTML, CSS, and JavaScript.
+A web-based NFA to DFA Converter and DFA TO NFA Convertor built with HTML, CSS, and JavaScript.
 It converts an NFA into its equivalent DFA using the subset construction method.
 The tool features an interactive UI and works entirely in the browser.
 🚀 Features:
 ✔️ Converts NFA to DFA instantly
 ✔️ Visual representation of states